cypress-io/code-coverage/README.md

 **Note:** if you have `all: true` NYC option set, this plugin will check the produced `.nyc_output/out.json` before generating the final report.
 If the `out.json` file does not have information for some files that should be there according to `include` list, then an empty placeholder will be included, see [PR 208](https://github.com/cypress-io/code-coverage/pull/208).

 Another important option is `excludeAfterRemap`.
 By default it is false, which might let excluded files through.
 If you are excluding the files, and the instrumenter does not respect the `nyc.exclude` setting, then add `excludeAfterRemap: true` to tell `nyc report` to exclude files.
 See [examples/exclude-files](examples/exclude-files).

+Potentially, there might be "nyc" options in other configuration files, see https://github.com/istanbuljs/nyc#configuring-nyc But for now, please, provide "nyc" configuration in your package.json file.
+All other configuration files are ignored.

 ## Disable plugin